4 Children of Wilfred and Ruth (Jennings) Bigelow:

 1975.

-a microchip programmed to automatically shock the heart in the event of
+with a microchip programmed to automatically shock the heart in

-was virtually nonexistent in 1946.
-Anyone with heart disease, regardless
+surgery was virtually nonexistent in 1946.
+Anyone with heart

-of Bigelow's research in hypothermia and other corresponding developments,
+Because of Bigelow's research in hypothermia and other

 Bigelow

-investigative unit at Toronto General Hospital in 1956.
-The concrete
+cardiovascular investigative unit at Toronto General Hospital in

-on the continent, of which Bigelow became the head.
-He also created one
+units on the continent, of which Bigelow became the head.
+He

 of the first